Enabling Flash Player for your browser

 Mozilla said Flash will be disabled by default for most Firefox users in 2019.
 Right now, Firefox allows you to enable Flash by sites that you select (click here to learn how).

 If you have any problems with The Wolverine digital edition, please send us a note.
 We are monitoring the usage and issues as this situation unfolds.
-For now, we are providing both versions – the Flash version and the non-Flash (HTML5) version – are on the home page.
+For now, we are providing both versions – the Flash version and the non-Flash (HTML5) version – which are on the home page.

 To learn more about how the Internet is making the transition away from Flash (and why), click here for an informative article from Computer World.